DenPrislipskyi/newspaper-agency/README.md

 Additionally, clicking on a newspaper title allows you to access detailed information about that specific newspaper.
 ![Newspaper list](photo_readme/newspaper_list.png)

-On the topics page, you can view all topics and add new topics.
+On the topics page, you can view all topics and add new topics..
 ![Topic list](photo_readme/topic_list.png)